rohanwanchoo123/docs/content/en/docs/appstore/use-content/modules/teamcenter-extension.md

 ![image](https://github.com/rohanwanchoo123/docs/assets/157635704/b15bf583-3295-4e09-99bb-420f9fb2c56a)

-The **History** tab displays the history of all journeys carried out in the Extension
+The **History** tab displays the history of all journeys or actions carried out in the Extension.

 ![image](https://github.com/rohanwanchoo123/docs/assets/157635704/6b831965-3b64-4afb-8a6d-b6d42a2db7d2)

+Here you can view details of each journey, such as entities and microflows created, Teamcenter URL used to connect with, preview of the import mapping and much more.

+You can also edit, duplicate or a delete journey.
+"Edit" allows you to edit your domain model (adding/editing entities and associations), and re-generating the microflows.
+Please note this will overwrite previously generated microflows and the entities.
+You can also choose to duplicate your journey, which simply clones your domain models and microflows.
+The delete operation deletes all the entities and microflows associated with the journey

+On selecting each item in the journey list, the extension performs a validation check to see if the Teamcenter objects, entities and microflows still exist and are valid.
+The results are reported in the "Validation" section.

 The **Settings** tab allows you to provide details of your Teamcenter instance to connect to, while using the extension.
 The **Settings** tab displays the Teamcenter configuration page.
 Here you can provide your Teamcenter Instance details to connect to while building your app.
 Click **Edit** to open a panel to enter details.
 The certificate path should be relative to the app directly.